 A decade ago, grassroots marketing was nothing short of a subsidiary tactic for generating brand awareness.
 Marketers didn’t put any value to the frontline visitor experience until recently, when social media platforms like Facebook, Instagram, Twitter, Snapchat, and TikTok began having an influx of users.
 Today, what was deemed a marketing afterthought is estimated to be a $5-$10 billion industry.

 Despite this opportunity, some destination marketing organizations (DMO) and convention & visitor bureaus (CVB) are still skeptical on whether they should invest in designing and maintaining a tourism ambassador program.
-For that reason, we decided to create an in-depth guide on why a tourism ambassador certificate program is a must-have for leisure, convention, domestic and international market development.
+For that reason, we decided to create an in-depth guide on why a tourism ambassador program is a must-have for leisure, convention, domestic and international market development.

 So let’s get down to business.